-Consortium Agreement Application processing may vary; therefore, it is recommended for students plan ahead to complete the consortium agreement process and registration at the host institution.
+Consortium Agreement Application processing may vary; therefore, it is recommended for students to plan ahead to complete the consortium agreement process and registration at the host institution.
 A suggested submission time is three weeks prior to the start date of courses offered at the host institution.

-FEDERAL AND STATE AID PENALTIES FOR DRUG VIOLATIONS
+FEDERAL AND STATE AID FOR CRIMINAL CONVICTIONS